eZanmoto/Pygme/docs/style.md

 + Docstrings should always be verbatim string literals.
 This will allow them to be extended to be multi-line comments without change.

+### Expressions

++ If an expression is testing that a value is _inside_ a certain range, use the following syntax: `min_val <= val <= max_val` (changing the strictness of the comparison operators as necessary).
+An expression that is testing that a value is _outside_ a certain range, use the following syntax:
+  `val < min_val or val > max_val` (changing the strictness of the comparison
+  operators as necessary).
+These layouts take inspiration from the layout of mathematical ranges, and aim to make it obvious at a glance whether the value being tested should be inside or outside the given range.